An SU(2)-symmetric Semidefinite Programming Hierarchy for Quantum Max Cut: Exact results on some families of graphs

 We can modify the SoS in \cref{eq:CompBipSOS} so that the Hamiltonian now includes the one additional edge on the right hand side.
 If we label the two vertices in the B-sublattice to be $a$ and $b$, then the $\SoS$ reads

 where there is a degree of freedom for the coefficient of $h_{ab}$, coming from two solutions of a quadratic equation.
+We can see that this SoS must also be exact, since it gives the same upper bound value $n+1$ as in the previous exact SoS for $K_{n,2}$ despite having an additional edge in $H$.

-The observation that the only difference between this SoS and \cref{eq:CompBipSOS} is the $h_{ab}$ term encourages us to ask if this form of SoS is general in some sense.
+The fact that the only difference between this SoS and \cref{eq:CompBipSOS} is the $h_{ab}$ term leads us to the question if this form of SoS is general in some sense.
 Indeed, as it turns out, we can consider a crown graph with the term $h_{ab}$ being weighted with weight $x$, and the above form of the SoS is exact for the entirety of $x\leq (n+2)^2/4(n+1)$.
-The precise $\SoS$ becomes
+The precise $\SoS$ becomes \begin{widetext}